inverted-tree/jonin/README.md

 ```sh
 git clone https://github.com/inverted-tree/jonin.git && cd jonin
 ```
-It contains a [shell script](/jogetsu.sh) to run the program in the Lua interpreter.
+It contains a [shell script](/jonin.sh) to run the program in the Lua interpreter.

 ## Usage
 Simply running the shell script executes the build system.
-Jōnin expects a `build-options.lua` file, which must return a Lua table.
-This table specifies the build options, which are then used for generating the Ninja files.
-After these files have been generated, just run `ninja` and your project should be built.
+Jōnin expects a [build-options.lua](https://github.com/inverted-tree/jonin/blob/main/build-options.lua) file, which is used to script the build process.
+After the Ninja files have been generated, just run `ninja` and your project should be built.

 ---